 Purpose of the document

-This document describes the features of the Sips 2.0 solution.
+This document describes the features of the WL Sips 2.0 solution.

-Our solution offers you a simple or advanced solution according to your use cases.
+Our solution offers you a simple or advanced mode depending on your use cases.

 - Standard integration of the payment module

-- Choice of the integration mode to adapt to your specific characteristics
+- Integration mode selection to adapt to your specificities

 - Help with the integration and daily support